 “The vision of Obadiah.
 Thus saith the Lord God concerning Edom; We have heard a rumor from the Lord, and an ambassador is sent among the heathen, Arise ye, and let us rise up against her in battle (Obadiah 1).”
 The purpose of Obadiah’s prophecy is to plead against the rebellious priests and prophets of Islam.
 The first few verses of this prophecy are nearly replicated in the book of Jeremiah.
-Therefore there are two accounts of this same prophecy, and every slight deviation between these two accounts becomes a useful clue in helping determine the interpretation of the prophecy (Jeremiah 49:13-16).
+Therefore since there are two accounts of this same prophecy, every slight deviation between the accounts becomes a useful clue in helping determine the interpretation of the prophecy (Jeremiah 49:13-16).
 In Jeremiah’s account this ambassador is “gathering” the heathen, which is another way of saying that this ambassador is attempting to bring all of the Islamic nation together, as one.
 “I have heard a rumor from the Lord, and an ambassador is sent among the heathen, saying, Gather ye together, and come against her, and rise up to the battle (Jeremiah 49:14).”
 “They know not the thoughts of the Lord, neither understand his counsel: for he shall gather them as the sheaves into the floor (Micah 4:12).”

 “Behold, I have made thee small among the heathen: thou art greatly despised (Obadiah 2).”
 In Jeremiah’s account of this verse, the words “have made” are scribed “will make.”
 This barely noticeable and seemingly insignificant change of wording reminds believers that God calls those things which are not, as though they have already been.
 Through this slight deviation God has prophesied that there is coming a day in which the counsel of these ambassadors will be turned back upon their own heads.
 “For, lo, I will make thee small among the heathen, and despised among men (Jeremiah 49:15).”
 The notorious ambassador that is being exposed and reprimanded in Obadiah’s prophecy, is Moab, therefore it is important to know exactly who this name pertains to.
 The parable name of Moab applies to a group of Islamic prophets and priests which have been dealing with the covenant message.
 They were, and are, offended by it, and therefore they are keeping important truths within it a secret.
 They have devised crafty counsel which is purposed to come against the covenant message.
 “The calamity of Moab is near to come (Jeremiah 48:16).”
-Whereas Moab has made an unwise and crafty decision to come against the covenant message, he is purposing to come against God’s word, and therefore he is turned back from following the Lord.
-Moab's followers, the heathen which are being gathered together, are being gathered to come against Christians, despite Moab's awareness that every Muslim who does so will be afflicted by God’s wrath.
-Moab will be despised for his crafty practices.
+Whereas Moab has devised an unwise and crafty decision to come against the covenant message, he is purposing to come against God’s word, and therefore he is turning back from following the Lord.
+Moab's followers, the heathen which are being gathered together, are being gathered to come against Christianity, despite Moab's warning that every Muslim who does this will be afflicted by God’s wrath.
+Moab will be despised by his own followers for his crafty practices.
 “Concerning the prophets that make my people err, that bite with their teeth, and cry, Peace; and he that putteth not into their mouths, they even prepare war against him (Micah 3:5).”

 “The pride of thine heart hath deceived thee, thou that dwellest in the clefts of the rock, whose habitation is high; that saith in his heart, Who shall bring me down to the ground (Obadiah 3)?”
 These reproving words are written to incriminate Moab.
 “We have heard the pride of Moab (Jeremiah 48:29).”
 But definitive proof of Moab’s identity comes from Jeremiah's account which links Bozrah’s name to the prophesy, saying, “I have sworn by myself, saith the Lord, that Bozrah shall become a desolation, a reproach, a waste, and a curse; and all the cities thereof shall be perpetual wastes (Jeremiah 49:13).”
 Bozrah is a city of Moab (Jeremiah 48:24).
 In prophecy, the city name of “Bozrah” pertains to the thoughts of those ambassadors that are gathering all of the Islamic nation together as one.
 “Who is this that cometh from Edom, with dyed garments from Bozrah (Isaiah 63:1)?”
 “I will surely gather the remnant of Israel; I will put them together as the sheep of Bozrah (Micah 2:12).”
 “The Lord hath a sacrifice in Bozrah, and a great slaughter in the land of Idumea (Isaiah 34:6).”